Late submission

 Getting help

-If you are experiencing difficulties during your candidature that may affect your ability to progress at any time prior to your expected thesis submission date, access the Finishing on time webpage on the Graduate Research Hub which provides some information on support.
+If you have not yet reached your expected thesis submission date and are experiencing difficulties that affect your progress, the Finishing on time webpage provides some information on support you can access at this time.
 You should also discuss any issues with your supervisors.
 Your local graduate research administrator can also be contacted to discuss your options.

 If you have a chronic health condition, you are encouraged to register with Student Equity and Disability Services (SEDS).
 SEDS can create an adjustment plan/document that recognises your needs but does not necessarily disclose your condition.
 The adjustment plan will be held on your record.
 You can refer to your adjustment plan when making leave or other relevant applications, rather than requiring separate medical certificates.

-Three months before your late submission end date, referred to as your maximum submission date, your faculty graduate research administrator will send you a reminder to submit your thesis.
+Three months before the end of your late submission period, referred to as your maximum submission date, your faculty graduate research administrator will send you a reminder to submit your thesis.

 If you do not submit your thesis by the maximum submission date, the University will be unable to accept your thesis and your enrolment will be terminated.